gammazero/heap/README.md

 Generic implementation of a binary heap.

 A binary heap is a tree with the property that each node is the minimum-valued node in its subtree.
 This implementation allows the caller to provide a `less` function that determined how the heap is ordered.

+The minimum element in the tree is the root, at index 0.

+A heap is a common way to implement a priority queue.
+To build a priority queue, create a Heap of the type of elements it will hold and specify a "less" function that orders the elements by priority.
+Use `Push` to add items and `Pop` to remove the item with the greatest precedence.

 ## Installation